 ADOT understands that language needs will change as the Arizona population changes.
 Further, ADOT will comply with the requirement to assess its programs and services each year to determine compliance with various nondiscrimination regulations.
 As such, ADOT will revisit the LEP plan each year and make appropriate changes, as needed.
-For questions or concerns regarding the ADOT's commitment to nondiscrimination or to request additional information about LEP services, contact Krystal Smith, ADA/Title VI Nondiscrimination Program Coordinator at civilrightsoffice@azdot.gov, 602-712-8946.
+For questions or concerns regarding the ADOT's commitment to nondiscrimination or to request additional information about LEP services, contact Danielle Valentine or Krystal Smith, Title VI/ADA Nondiscrimination Program Coordinators at civilrightsoffice@azdot.gov or 602-712-8946.